 Boldly-patterned wallpapers have been on the rise for a couple of years now, with maximalist sensibilities prompting a more eclectic approach to pattern, but 2022 is the year for textured wallpapers!

-The textured wall trend brings with it a move towards surrealistic and fantastical patterns, combining to create a sense of profound luxury and ultimate self-expression.
+This, one of the latest interior design trends, brings with it a move towards surrealistic and fantastical patterns, combining to create a sense of profound luxury and ultimate self-expression.
 2022 will also continue to see the popularity of botanical-inspired wallpaper and wallhangings.

 9. Dark Fixtures in Bathrooms